The Wealth Visionnaireยฎ

 Two paths — and both are valid

-One of the most impactful decisions in retirement planning is what happens with your home.
+One of the most impactful decisions in freedom planning is what happens with your home.
 Here is how to think about your two choices:

-• Stay in your current home: If your mortgage will be paid off, that removes one of your biggest monthly expenses — and is worth reflecting on.
-If you will still be paying, enter your expected payment at retirement.
+- Stay in your current home: If your mortgage will be paid off, that removes one of your biggest monthly expenses — and is worth reflecting on.
+If you will still be paying, enter your expected payment at your freedom date.
 Either way, we estimate annual maintenance at 2% of your home value (you can override this).

-• Downsize or move: This can be a powerful financial move.
+- Downsize or move: This can be a powerful financial move.
 A smaller home typically means lower mortgage or rent, lower taxes, lower insurance, and lower repair costs.
-The equity from selling your current home can also fund a portion of retirement (model that in the Real Estate step).
+The equity from selling your current home can also fund a portion of your freedom fund (model that in the Real Estate step).

-💡 Your primary home is not counted as a retirement asset here.
+💡 Your primary home is not counted as a freedom asset here.
 If you plan to sell it and use the proceeds, add it as a property in Step 5 (Real Estate).
-The housing section is purely about your ongoing living costs in retirement.
+The housing section is purely about your ongoing living costs in your freedom phase.

-✓ Great news — no mortgage payment in retirement.
+✓ Great news — no mortgage payment in your freedom phase.
 Monthly mortgage is set to $0.

 $